nikogura/nikogura.com/README.md

 * [Managed Secrets](ManagedSecrets.md) *Your org needs secrets.
 Making them available to your apps is just the tip of the iceberg.*

 * [Coding Standards](CodingStandards.md) My philosophy on coding standards - especially in golang, and by inference on the rest of life.

+* [Documentation](Documentation.md) My documentation manifesto.
+How I do docs, and why you should do something similar.